 4. Kecil Island Coral Bay To The Village – This west coast track is a lovely one between Coral Bay and Petani Beach then on to the Village where it is often shaded and offers regular glimpses of the coastline.
 It takes about an hour.
 It’s my favourite one and I have full details and instructions below!

 You can also combine 2, 3 and 4 above for a really fantastic hike!
 But one way treks work well as there are many sea taxis to take you between locations (more about this below).

 Make sure you take plenty of water – it’s HOT.
 Also ensure that you will finish your trek before it’s dark.
 Leave the flip flops in your room and wear sturdier shoes.

 Hiking From The Village To Coral Bay On Perhentian Island

-We took a boat to the Village and then hiked from here continuing on to Long Beach.
+We took a sea taxi to the Village from Perhentian Besar and then hiked from here continuing on to Long Beach.
 You can just as easily do this in reverse.

 To find the start of this path, walk left on arrival and keep going until you get to another sea taxi stand just before the end of the village area by a beach.
 Behind this, is what looks like a local path running up through the Village.
 Walk up it, until you find the following sign to Petani Beach – you are at the start of the path!